-Most x86-architecture servers today include a management function commonly known as a BMC.
-The BMC is usually embedded on the motherboard or main circuit board of the server and includes a specialized service processor and firmware.
-Its job is to monitor the physical state of the server hardware.
+Most x86-architecture servers today include a management function commonly known as a baseboard management controller (BMC).
+The BMC is usually embedded on the motherboard or main circuit board of the server and includes a specialized service processor and firmware to monitor and manage the physical state of the server hardware.
 BMC functions and standards are defined in the IPMI specifications, originally developed jointly by Intel, Hewlett-Packard Enterprise, Dell, and NEC.
 The specification is maintained and published at Intel’s corporate website, helping ensure that BMC functions are consistently implemented on all x86 managed server platforms.

 Intel includes BMCs on its customer reference board (CRB) designs, which are given to original equipment manufacturers (OEMs) and original design manufacturers (ODMs) to accelerate time to market and help ensure compliance with industry standards such as IPMI.
-Cisco has added value to the basic BMC functions by reengineering BMC to make it an important part of the Cisco UCS architecture, with tight integration with Cisco UCS Manager.
+Cisco has added value to the basic BMC functions by reengineering the BMC to make it an important part of the Cisco UCS architecture.
 This integration helps enable powerful, industry-leading unified computing features and the use of service profiles for server provisioning and change management.

-Cisco UCS Manager and Cisco IMC
+Cisco UCS Manager and Cisco UCS C-Series

-Cisco UCS Manager runs in the Cisco UCS 6100 and 6200 Series Fabric Interconnects.
+Cisco UCS Manager runs in the Cisco UCS 6100, 6200, and 6300 Series Fabric Interconnects.
 It provides a wide range of powerful features for the integrated and unified computing, networking, and storage environment of Cisco UCS.
 The features include the rapid provisioning of infrastructure from shared pools of computing, networking, and storage resources and the rapid scaling and provisioning of IT infrastructure through the model-based management approach of Cisco service profiles.

 Service profile templates are used to simplify the creation of new service profiles, helping ensure consistent policies within the system for a given service or application.
 Whereas a service profile is a description of a logical server and there is a one-to-one relationship between the profile and the physical server, a service profile template can be used to define multiple servers.
-The template approach makes it just as easy to configure one server or hundreds of servers with perhaps thousands of virtual machines.
+The template approach makes it just as easy to configure one server as it is to configure hundreds of servers with perhaps thousands of virtual machines.
 This automation reduces the number of manual steps needed, helping reduce the opportunities for human error, improving consistency, and further reducing server and network deployment times.

-Cisco IMC communicates vital information about each individual server to Cisco UCS Manager, (Figure 1).
+Cisco IMC communicates vital information about each individual server to Cisco UCS Manager (Figure 1).
 Cisco IMC provides many diagnostic and health monitoring services that contribute to the holistic management environment enabled by Cisco UCS.

 Diagnostic and health monitoring features provided with Cisco IMC include:

-• XML API event subscription and configurable alerts
+● XML API event subscription and configurable alerts

-• System event log
+● System event log

-• Audit log
+● Audit log

-• Configurable alerts and thresholds
+● Configurable alerts and thresholds

-• Watchdog timer
+● Watchdog timer

-• RAID configuration and monitoring
+● RAID configuration and monitoring

-• Predictive failure analysis of HDD and DIMM
+● Predictive failure analysis of HDD and DIMM

-• Converged network adapters (CNAs)
+● Converged network adapters (CNAs)

-• Intel reliability, availability, and serviceability (RAS)
+● Reliability, availability, and serviceability (RAS)

-• Network Time Protocol (NTP)
+● Network Time Protocol (NTP)

-• Graphical and command-line client
+● Graphical and command-line client

 Cisco IMC in Standalone Mode on Cisco UCS C-Series Servers